 In the SAIRI’s first year, two trainees completed their doctoral degrees and moved into high-impact roles:

-The institute also awards Schroeder Scholarships to talented trainees.
+The institute awards Schroeder Scholarships to talented trainees.

 Current Schroeder Scholars include: